 What does SALTO lock Parts List Include?

-- SALTO lock body: the body includes a latch, deadbolt, and lever handle to operate the bolt.
+- SALTO lock body includes a latch, deadbolt, and lever handle to operate the bolt.

-- SALTO lock lever handle: the lever handle is connected to the mechanism to move the latch and bolt.
+- SALTO lock lever handle: the lever handle is connected to the latch and bolt mechanism.

 - SALTO lock cylinder: this removable cylinder can be used with a key or programmed with a credential.

-- SALTO lock escutcheon: some models include an escutcheon cover for a more finished look on the outside of the door; this is not necessary for the operation, and not all models have it.
+- SALTO lock escutcheon: some models include an escutcheon cover for a more finished look on the outside of the door; this is unnecessary for the operation, and not all models have it.

-- SALTO lock backplate: again, not necessary but sometimes provides a more finished look on the inside of the door.
+- SALTO lock backplate: again, not necessary, but it sometimes provides a more finished look on the inside of the door.